Bringing Scottish History to the Modern Age

 By Sierra Dye, University of Guelph

-Broadsides and chapbooks, such as those pictured above from the U of G’s collection, have a long history over several centuries.
-Printed crudely and cheaply, broadsides were typically single sheets while chapbooks were folded into small pamphlets.
+Broadsides and chapbooks, such as those pictured above from the U of G's collection, have a long history over several centuries.
+Broadsides were typically single sheets while chapbooks were folded into small pamphlets.
 Sold by street criers, travelling 'chapmen,' and by 'balladeers' at markets and fairs, they were the main reading material of a majority of the population, carrying news and popular culture of the day.

 At the University of Guelph, Scotland's past and future are coming together in an exciting new project to digitize Guelph's Scottish chapbook collection.
 Part of a collaborative effort between the Guelph's Special Collections and Archives, History Department, and the Digital Humanities, this project brings together the expertise and enthusiasm of faculty, library staff, and graduate and undergraduate students in a cooperative effort to preserve and expand access to this valuable collection.

 The library at the University of Guelph is home to one of the largest collections of Scottish archival material outside of the UK.
 Thanks to the generosity of the Scottish Studies Foundation, efforts are already being made to digitize many of these fabulous sources, which will be made available online.
 However, the project to digitize the chapbooks — headed by Special Collections librarian Melissa McAfee and Dr. Andrew Ross in the Digital Humanities — is a separate project whose purpose is not merely to digitally archive this material, but to put it together in a new, interactive website using some of the latest tools and technology available.